typedoc2md/typedoc-plugin-markdown-examples/examples/03-single-page-modules-example/docs/README.md

 ## Overview

-This example demonstrates the result of using **typedoc-plugin-markdown** with enhanced single page modules using `outputFileStrategy` equals `modules`.
+This example demonstrates the result of using **typedoc-plugin-markdown** with single page modules using `outputFileStrategy` equals `modules`.

 ## Modules